Figures of Speech

 Literary Devices 'just' lists 400 literary devices.

 Literary Devices and Terms list 136 items and tells us that literary devices and terms includes figures of speech, and narrative devices through to poetic metres.
-This lists includes some very specific terms such as envoi, etc. not included in other lists.
+This list includes some very specific terms such as envoi, etc. not included in other lists.

 Literary Terms lists 235 techniques, styles and formatting used by writers and speakers, but that includes generic terms such as figures of speech (which it limits to seven examples), poetry, rhetoric, etc.